scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

     * something else
 * I can't promise anything, but I will do my best

+## Roll Call

+During add/drop, I'll call roll.
+It also helps me learn your names and faces.
+Please correct my pronunciation of your name if necessary, and please tell me what your pronouns are.
+I use "he/him".

 ## Syllabus issues:

 * Communication: please read/use email every day.
 I'm old; it's what I use